talent-consulting/talent-consulting.github.io/docs/company-about/index.md

 ---
-category: Guides
+category: Company
 pagetype: Index
-icon: fas fa-medal fa-2x
+icon: fas fa-address-card fa-2x
-description: The standards and governance we adhere to in all our public sector contracts
+description: A bit about us and the roles currently available
-order: 1000
+order: 1
 ---

-## Governance and Standards
+## About us

-> The documents in this section talk through the governance and architectural standards
+> The documents in this section detail how we got here and our international side of the business

 {% assign pages = site.pages
-  | where: "category", "Guides"
+  | where: "category", "Company"
-  | where: "subtype", "Standards"
+  | where: "type", "About"
   | group_by: "type" %}

 {% for page in pages %}

-{% if page.name != "" %}

 ## {{ page.name }}

 <div class="grid is-fibonacci">
     {% for item in page.items %}
+        {% if item.pagetype != "Index"%}
     <div class="grid-item">
         <div class="columns is-mobile is-gapless has-box-shadow-heavy has-border-radius-large has-overflow-hidden is-relative"
             data-bi-name="card">